Guitarheroua/boardgames-translations/FoggyIsland/language/en/ComponentsAndTerminologyPage.md

 ![basicCharactersTokens]

-* 18 with blue shield on back side and 18 with red shield on back side:
+* 18 with the blue shield on the back side and 18 with the red shield on the back side:
   * 9 [Wolf Warriors](BasicCharactersDescription.md#wolf-warrior)
   * 4 [Rat Spies](BasicCharactersDescription.md#rat-spy)
   * 3 [Rabbit Princesses](BasicCharactersDescription.md#rabbit-princess)